.

 REGISTRATION:

-> To enroll, send an email to <info@bti.edu> with your name, mailing address, and one of the following messages:
+> To enroll, send an email to <info@bti.edu> with your name, mailing address, and the following message:

 > You’ll receive a PayPal invoice from Wailani Farm, LLC via email for the fee, which you can pay with a debit or credit card